ag88/SumpSTM32F401cc/README.md

   many many others), [leaflabs](https://www.leaflabs.com/maple) which started the initial libmaple core.

-  Note that there are other pretty good implementations of logic analyzer using the sump protocol. found during a google search:
+  Note that there are other pretty good implementations of logic analyzer, some using the sump protocol. found during a google search:

   - [https://github.com/gillham/logic_analyzer](https://github.com/gillham/logic_analyzer)